cesport/clip-uniformat/README.md

 │ │── image_processing.py # Helper functions for OpenAI API
 │ │── isolate_images.py   # Script to use the output of gpt_filter.py to drop all non-construction images
 │ │── utils.py            # Other helper functions
-│── image_processing.py   # Functions for encoding and processing images
 │── requirements.txt      # List of dependencies
 │── README.md             # Documentation
 ```